 Jaywick Sands contains a large number of homes which were not originally designed or built for year round, permanent inhabitation.
-Although many have been upgraded over time, most still have features of their design and/or construction which impact the health and wellbeing of their residents, including:
+Although many have been upgraded over time, these still typically suffer from a range of issues which impact the health and wellbeing of their residents, including:

-- Lack of flood resistance or resilience, combined with poor structural performance, which could endanger life in a severe flood event - Poor energy performance leading to higher energy bills and health impacts - Poor internal and external space standards leading to overcrowding, internal fire hazards and mental and physical health impacts.
+- Lack of flood resistance or resilience, combined with poor structural performance, which could endanger life in a severe flood event - Poor energy performance leading to higher energy bills and health impacts - Poor internal space standards leading to overcrowding, internal fire hazards and wellbeing impacts

-The Design Guide has been developed to assist applicants, agents, and planning officers in balancing design requirements with the wider regeneration aims of PPL14.
 The Council wish to encourage the replacement of poor quality homes with better quality, more resilient homes that provide a safer and better quality environment for their residents.
-However within the Priority Area for Regeneration, many plot sizes are very small and a strict adherence to every standard usually applied to residential development in Tendring would prevent some owners of single plot homes from upgrading them to a better standard, as it would not be possible to design a fully compliant replacement home.
+However within the street layout of Jaywick Sands and Brooklands in particular, the plot sizes are very small and a strict adherence to every standard would prevent some owners of single plot homes from upgrading them to a better standard.